AppyGG/eBot-CSGO-Web/README.md

 This is the web panel for [eBot-CSGO](https://github.com/deStrO/eBot-CSGO) The panel is based on Symfony 1.4

+// TODO : Update to Symfony 3.4 LTS

 ## Requirements
 * Linux, Windows
 * PHP 5.3 or newer